Environmental Management

 Image

-a large construction site and activity
+a large active construction site with equipment and crews

 Environmental Management Plan